Resources

 1. Using a registered trademark by altering its distinctive feature constitutes trademark infringement

-NB China submitted preponderant evidence, establishing through multiple angles including sales volume, advertising and judicial precedents the fact that the “A close up of a logo Description automatically generated” trademark has obtained high public awareness and formed a unique correspondence relationship with New Balance sneakers through long-time promotion and use in China.
-In terms of similarity, visual charts were illustrated to the court that dominant features of the “N” mark on Niubanlunsi shoes are highly similar to NB’s “A close up of a logo Description automatically generated” trademark; the “N” mark used on Niubanlunsi shoes is visually different from its “” registered trademark.
+NB China submitted preponderant evidence, establishing through multiple angles including sales volume, advertising and judicial precedents the fact that the “” trademark has obtained high public awareness and formed a unique correspondence relationship with New Balance sneakers through long-time promotion and use in China.
+In terms of similarity, visual charts were illustrated to the court that dominant features of the “N” mark on Niubanlunsi shoes are highly similar to NB’s “” trademark; the “N” mark used on Niubanlunsi shoes is visually different from its “” registered trademark.
 Besides, NB China proves, through a market survey, that the very look-alike “N” mark used on Niubanlunsi shoes produced by Xinbailun Inc has caused confusion and misidentification among the relevant public.

-In light of the above, the Nanjing Intermediate Court held that Xinbailun Inc has altered the distinctive features of the “” trademark in actual use in order to free-ride the reputation of NB’s “A close up of a logo Description automatically generated” trademark, which undermines the legitimate interests of the plaintiff and harms the consumer rights, for which the court found trademark infringement.
+In light of the above, the Nanjing Intermediate Court held that Xinbailun Inc has altered the distinctive features of the “” trademark in actual use in order to free-ride the reputation of NB’s “” trademark, which undermines the legitimate interests of the plaintiff and harms the consumer rights, for which the court found trademark infringement.

 2. Using a trade name that has a certain influence constitutes unfair competition